Opteo/api/README.md

 ## Improvements

-### Get Active Improvements
+### Get active improvements

 Get a list of improvements that are currently available for a linked Google Ads account.
-This list will reflect the contents of the "Active" tab in the Opteo interface.
+This list will reflect the contents of the "Active" tab in the Opteo interface, and will be sorted by "priority", which is a rough measure of an improvement's impact to the account.

 Improvements that are completed or dismissed will no longer be available in this list.